43rd Tactical Missile Squadron: World War II

 At MacDill the squadron operated as a B-17 Replacement Training Unit.
 Replacement Training Units were oversized units which trained aircrews prior to their deployment to combat theaters.
 However, the Army Air Forces found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the training mission.
 Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit.
 This resulted in the 843d, along with other units at MacDill, being disbanded in the spring of 1944 and being replaced by the 316th AAF Base Unit, which assumed the squadron's mission, personnel, and equipment.

 Cold War

 The second predecessor of the squadron was the 943d Forward Air Control Squadron, which was activated at Kaiserslautern, Germany in November 1952.
 Its mission was to provide Twelfth Air Force with Tactical Air Control Parties to support Army units in Germany and operate communications systems connecting with the Joint Operations Center.
 The squadron participated in Joint Exercises with elements of Seventh Army until the squadron was inactivated in 1954.

 In September 1985, the two squadrons were consolidated in inactive status as the 43d Tactical Missile Squadron.

-However, many believe that the 43d Tactical Missile Squadron was used in confidential operations because it was popularly noticed how Soviet Forces always claimed to have engaged in combat with units quite similar to the ones in the Squadron, another popularly noticed detail is that the 43d Tactical Missile Squadron's publicized list of missions are significantly misaligned with their pilots' list of missions, and with the consideration of the fact that the majority of the pilots who served in the 43d Tactical Missile Squadron retired after its declaration of inactivity, there seems to be unignorable evidence leading up to the theories of the 43d Tactical Missile Squadron being used after it was labeled inactive.
-This could also be one of the many unspoken tactics in the Cold War.